phpdev-uk/configuration-management-ansible/workshop/notes.md

 all parent directories.
 In our example both `/var/www` and `/var/www/html` will be created, with the same permissions.
 --------------------------------------------------------------------------------

+We also want to copy a file into the directory we have just created, as well as copying a virtual host configuration file and creating a symbolic link to activate it.
+Finally, we need to reload nginx.

+Add the following tasks to `tasks.yml`:

 ```yaml
 - name: copy index.html file